erlenkh/hh-MGS/Readme.md

     - Chord Sequences consist of chords, which then consist of notes.

 # Generation
 The generative process is conducted by the top-level module "Composer".
-First, general characteristics such as tempo, scale, and general structure (sequence of sections on a form like ABAC" is generated.
-Then, instructive parameters for the generation process are generated.
-These are contained in the dictionaries "chord_info", "metric_info", and "melodic_info".
-Upon generating each section, these dictionaries are passed to the constructor of the Section object.
-For each new section, some of these remain the same, and some change.
-This is to ensure both cohesion and variation.
-For instance, the Composer module modifies what is known as the "main_motif" in "melodic_info", upon the creation of a new Section.
-The main motif is used as a sort of building block to creater larger melodies in the Section module.
-By transforming the original main motif in such a way that it retains similarities to the main motif of previous sections, melodic cohesion throughout the entire composition is ensured.
-In general, the Composer module works to ensure that repetition occurs on multiple structural levels, such as motifs, melodies, chord sequences and full sections.
-Similarly, it also works towards keeping the mapping from abstract representation to metric representation consistent but varied throughout the generation of each section.
+This module creates a sequence of Section objects, and a set of generative instructions.
+These instructions are passed to the constructor of each Section.
+They inform how the Section's melody and chords are generated, and how they are transformed to Metric representation, i.e. the timing and rhythm.
+The composer is in charge of ensuring both cohesion and variation, by varying some of the generative instructions from section to section, while keeping some consistent.
+How the melody instructions should change from section to section is stored in a dictionary called melodic outline.

-Each section is generated based on instructions from the composer module.
-These instructions determine how to melody should be generated in the abstract hierarchical representation, and how it should be mapped to metric representation.
-Melodies are generated as a series of transformations of a main motif.
-Once a melody has been generated in the metric representation, it is passed to the Harmonizer module, which generates a chord sequence by formulating the harmonization problem as a Constraint Satisfaction Problem.
+The melody of each Section is generated on the basis of a main motif, passed from the Composer.
+This main motif is then copied and transformed (based on intructions from Composer) in order generate a full melodic hierarchy.
+Once a melody has been generated as a melody hierarchy, it is mapped to metric representation, and passed to the Harmonizer module, which generates a chord sequence by formulating the harmonization problem as a Constraint Satisfaction Problem.

 Once each section is generated, their metric representations are concatenated and transformed to MIDI-representation, which is analogous to performing a piece of music from sheet notation.

 # greatest hits: